 - Replacing the radio: be careful to label all wires when disconnecting the old radio.
 Remove the old radio carefully via the glove compartment and insert the new radio the same way

-- Main power wire: connect to a 12V power source that turns on/off with the ignition.
+- Main power wire: (RED wire) connect to a 12V power source that turns on/off with the ignition.
 I hooked this one up to the wire behind the ignition key.

-- Memory back-up wire: connect to a 12V power source that is always on, like the cigarette lighter.
+- Memory back-up wire: (ORANGE wire) connect to a 12V power source that is always on, like the cigarette lighter.

-- Antenna wire: connect to the positive connection of the antenna.
+- Antenna wire: (YELLOW wire) connect to the positive connection of the antenna.

-- Ground wire: connect to any paint free area of the car chassis.
+- Ground wire: (BLACK wire) connect to any paint-free area of the car chassis.

 - Speaker wire: this one kinda speaks for itself.

-- AUX jack: i connected the R/L jacks for the aux at the rear, and lead the wire through the back of the ashtray.
-As I don’t smoke in the car, the asktray now neatly hides my aux jack.
+- AUX jack: I connected the R/L jacks for the aux at the rear, and lead the wire through the back of the ashtray.
+As I don’t smoke in the car, the ashtray now neatly hides my aux jack.